How to save six months from your early clinical development plan

 Implementing a Translational Pharmaceutics® approach can trim six months or more from a typical drug development timeline.
 As well as immediate cost savings in early development, for a drug product forecasted to generate $500 million to $1 billion in annual revenue, such efficiencies can increase future revenue potential by millions of dollars per day.

-In addition, given that Translational Pharmaceutics® enables development decisions to be made on the basis of clinical data rather than surrogate in vitro or preclinical data, the program maximizes the potential for success, avoiding the time and cost of potentially repeating multiple rounds of development cycles.
+In addition, given that Translational Pharmaceutics® enables development decisions to be made based on clinical data rather than surrogate in vitro or preclinical data, the program maximizes the potential for success, avoiding the time and cost of potentially repeating multiple rounds of development cycles.

 How pharma and biotech companies are applying Translational Pharmaceutics®

-You can read a number of case studies providing examples of how our integrated programs have overcome early drug development challenges, such as the optimization of new formulations and the development of scalable drug products, and have helped pharma companies efficiently reach PoC milestones.
+You can read some case studies providing examples of how our integrated programs have overcome early drug development challenges, such as the optimization of new formulations and the development of scalable drug products, and have helped pharma companies efficiently reach PoC milestones.